udo-munk/Arduino8080/README.md

 With the tiny 512 bytes RAM we can run very small programs only, but the first Altair users got their systems with 256 bytes and were happy.
-Of course one can add external memory, a SD card reader for disk immages, so that it could run CP/M and so on.
+Of course one can add external memory, a SD card reader for disk images, so that it could run CP/M and so on.
 I don't know if I will go this far in this life, but you don't have to wait for me.
 Here is another good looking project, that already might do all you want: